issei-m/sfDependencyInjectionPlugin/README.md

 Event
 -----

 When container is compiled, `service_container.build` event is fired.
-You can expand container definitions if you subscribe this event:
+You can expand container definitions if you subscribe this event.

+It means you can have control your service container as you wish with your own extension, compiler pass etc...:

 ```php
 class ProjectConfiguration extends sfProjectConfiguration